Services we offer

 Marion is home to two significant cultural landmarks including the Shri Ganesha Hindu Temple in Oaklands Park and the Islamic Mosque in Park Holme.

 City of Marion offers a range of multicultural programs including:

-Staff participate in the Centrelink Multicultural Forum and other networks to support understanding of issues facing new arrivals and other multicultrual communities.
+Staff participate in relevant networks to support understanding of issues facing new arrivals and other multicultural communities.